ssqneo/Fantacy-Stock-Github-Repo/README.md

 Fantasy stock was a stock trading competition conducted by our professor in which we utilized data mining and machine learning algorithms.
 Teams of 2 were created to compete against each other, each individual received $100,000 big data dollars (BDD) to start with the trading competition calling projectrex; a mediator to execute commands such as buying, selling, viewing profile and viewing the transaction log.
 The API utilized to obtain the real time and historical stock data was Alpha Vantage.
+The script is written in R, see the R Markdown for a list of required packages.

 Models: